Navy Medical Corps Officer Program (2025)

 Fleet Marine Medical Officer

-Fleet Marine Medical Officers (FMMOs) provide medical advice to Marine Corps Commanding Officers.
+Fleet Marine Medical Officers (FMMOs) provide critical medical guidance to Marine Corps Commanding Officers.
+They’re responsible for the medical readiness of the unit and supervise Independent Duty Corpsmen, physician assistants, and Hospital Corpsmen.

 Navy Medical School Scholarships and Incentives